FREQUENTLY ASKED QUESTIONS

 A. To ensure the most effective service at the time of an emergency, our crews must remain in their designated response territory with their fire trucks during their entire shift.
 Our crews work 24-hour shifts with no scheduled breaks, and meals are not provided by the Township.
-Personnel on each shift must purchase their own food and prepare their own meals, so they may make a daily trip to the grocery store within their first due neighborhood to buy whatever they need to prepare their meals for the entire shift.
+Personnel on each shift must purchase their own food and prepare their own meals, so they may make a daily trip to the grocery store within their neighborhood to buy whatever they need to prepare their meals for the entire shift.

 B. Fire and Medic crews do not have to be sitting in the fire station to be dispatched to a call.
-Since all Township units maintain constant radio contact with Fire Communications and the crew must always be together with their truck, they are always ready to respond to any emergency, regardless of their current location or non-emergency assignment.
+Since all Township units maintain constant radio contact with Fire communications and the crew must always be together and with their truck, they are always ready to respond to any emergency, regardless of their current location or non-emergency assignment.
 Very often, our firefighters and paramedics spend long periods of their day running calls, without returning to the station or stopping to eat, and they frequently have to return to the grocery store several times to finish purchasing food that they might not get a chance to even cook during their shift.

 Why does a fire engine come when I only requested an ambulance?

 A fire truck will sometimes arrive at an incident first because it is the closest emergency unit to the scene and we are committed to getting help to your location as fast as possible.
-The fire department has two fire stations spaced strategically around the Township.
+The fire department has three fire stations spaced strategically around the Township.
 All career firefighters are cross-trained as Paramedics to provide Advanced Life Support medical treatment.
 Since there are only four paramedic units/ambulances in the Township, firefighters may respond to all calls involving life-threatening symptoms, such as difficulty breathing, chest pains, and severe bleeding.
-They initiate treatment to stabilize patients and provide information to the paramedics en route to the call so they will be aware of any additional advanced life support equipment that will be needed on the scene.
+They initiate treatment to stabilize patients and provide information to the paramedics that are en route to the call so they will be aware of any additional advanced life support equipment that will be needed on the scene.

 Why do you send so many fire vehicles to a fire, especially a small fire?